mdefrance/AutoCarver/README.md

 ## Quick Start

+You already have a DataFrame and a target — that's step 1 of 6 done.
+The remaining five lines-worth take you to carved, dev-validated bins.
 Binary classification on the Titanic dataset:

 <!-- quick-start:start -->
 ```python